Essentials for New Day Students

 Finally, the dean of students is a knowledgeable and welcoming resource for students who are struggling with personal challenges.

 Absolutely.
 Anytime you are doing something new, it is normal to be anxious about what to expect.
 Even the faculty get nervous about a new year!
 Hopefully as you can see from above, there is a great deal of support available to you.
 Students who learn how to reach out when they have questions tend to make the smoothest transitions.
 Please do not hesitate to contact any of the resources mentioned above if you have questions before your arrival.
-We are very much looking forward to welcoming you to campus on August 27.
+We are very much looking forward to welcoming you to campus this fall.